NimaHatami99/MiniProjects/README.md

 The project develops a webcam-based authentication system that identifies authorized users without using deep learning models.
 The workflow includes collecting facial image data, extracting face features, training a traditional recognition model, and verifying user identity through similarity-based matching over consecutive webcam frames.

+### 14. Peugeot 206 Price Prediction Using Web Scraping and Machine Learning

+Implementation of an end-to-end machine learning pipeline for predicting Peugeot 206 Type 2 prices using real-world car advertisement data.

+The project includes automated data collection through web scraping, feature extraction from vehicle advertisements, data preprocessing, machine learning model training, and price prediction.
+A prediction system is developed to estimate car prices and evaluate whether a seller's suggested price is reasonable based on learned market patterns.